SAP/ui5-uiveri5/docs/issues.md

 ```

 ## uieri5 fails with java not found
-uiveri5 cloud use webdriverjs and it could start selenium-server-standalone.jar for local usecase.
+uiveri5 uses webdriverjs and it could start selenium-server-standalone.jar for local usecase.
 So you either need java so
 that selenium standalone could run or you need to run your test against remote selenium hub or remote cloud provider.